 Post-traumatic stress disorder (PTSD) is defined as an anxiety problem that develops after extremely traumatic events, such as combat, crime, an accident or natural disaster.
 While current therapies have shown some relief, there is an increasing need to shift our attention towards novel avenues to reduce side effects associated with commonly used medications.
 Recently, the use of medicinal cannabis (e.g., THC, CBD) and psychedelics (e.g., MDMA, LSD, ketamine, psilocybin) have been of great interest and several clinical trials are in place as potential therapies for patients with PTSD and 28 states have approved medical marijuana for the treatment of PTSD.
 While encouraging, there remains a wide array of experimental research that needs to be addressed to outweigh the benefits vs. the short and long-term risks.

-As such, the endocannabinoid system has been of great interest notably due to the location of cannabinoid receptors (CB1) in brain regions known to be affected in PTSD, specifically the amygdala, hippocampus and cerebral cortex.7 Considering that different cannabis plants contain more than 500 constituents (delta-9-tetrahydrocannabinol (THC) and cannabinoids (CBD) being the best-known compounds) in various concentrations, studying their specific effects represent a challenge.8 A survey carried out in 2016 by Care by Design showed that cannabis was the most likely to improve PTSD symptoms including anger, anxiety, depression, pain and sleep problems compared to other medications prescribed (e.g., SSRIs, anti-anxiety medications).9 Administration of nabilone, a synthetic CB1 cannabinoid agonist, reduced nightmares, significant improvement in sleep and in reduction in nightmare severity/frequency relieving nightmares in the first double-blind, placebo-controlled trial in patients with PTSD.10 Currently, there are several clinical trials attempting to use either THC, CBD, or derivative agents such as Dronabinol as therapeutic agents to treat PTSD and 28 states have approved medical marijuana for the treatment of PTSD.11-13
+As such, the endocannabinoid system has been of great interest notably due to the location of cannabinoid receptors (CB1R) in brain regions known to be affected in PTSD, specifically the amygdala, hippocampus and cerebral cortex.
+7 Considering that different cannabis plants contain more than 500 constituents (Δ9-tetrahydrocannabinol (Δ9-THC) and cannabinoids (CBD) being the best-known compounds) in various concentrations, studying their specific effects represent a challenge.
+8 A survey carried out in 2016 by Care by Design showed that cannabis was the most likely to improve PTSD symptoms including anger, anxiety, depression, pain and sleep problems compared to other medications prescribed (e.g., SSRIs, anti-anxiety medications).
+9 Administration of nabilone, a synthetic CB1 cannabinoid agonist, reduced nightmares, significant improvement in sleep and in reduction in nightmare severity/frequency relieving nightmares in the first double-blind, placebo-controlled trial in patients with PTSD.
+10 As of March 2021, there were several clinical trials attempting to use either Δ9-THC, CBD, or derivative agents such as Dronabinol as therapeutic agents to treat PTSD and 28 states have approved medical marijuana for the treatment of PTSD.
+11-13

 Another area of novel and exciting research is the use of psychedelics (e.g., MDMA, ketamine, LSD, psilocybin) as emerging medicines for the treatment of psychological conditions including PTSD.
-The administration of MDMA results in measurable changes in brain activity and pronounced psychological alterations; in combination with psychotherapy, it was shown to decrease PTSD-associated symptoms via attenuating amygdala activity and activating the prefrontal cortex.14,15 Currently, there are seven clinical trials testing the effects of MDMA in PTSD, including one phase 3 trial being conducted in the United States, Canada, and Israel.16
+The administration of MDMA results in measurable changes in brain activity and pronounced psychological alterations; in combination with psychotherapy, it was shown to decrease PTSD-associated symptoms via attenuating amygdala activity and activating the prefrontal cortex.
+14,15 As of March 2021, there were seven clinical trials testing the effects of MDMA in PTSD, including one phase 3 trial being conducted in the United States, Canada, and Israel.16

-In March 2019, the FDA approved esketamine (ketamine derivate) for treatment-resistant depression, suggesting it may be used as a potential therapeutic agent for PTSD patients and clinical studies have found that administration of a single or multiple dose of ketamine led to a rapid reduction of PTSD symptoms.17,18 Currently, there are eight clinical trials to determine the effects of ketamine to treat PTSD and associated depressive symptoms, including a placebo-controlled phase 2 study being conducted through the Minneapolis VA Health Care System evaluating the combination of ketamine with prolonged exposure (PE) therapy.19
+In March 2019, the FDA approved esketamine (ketamine derivate) for treatment-resistant depression, suggesting it may be used as a potential therapeutic agent for PTSD patients and clinical studies have found that administration of a single or multiple dose of ketamine led to a rapid reduction of PTSD symptoms.
+17,18 As of March 2021, there were eight clinical trials to determine the effects of ketamine to treat PTSD and associated depressive symptoms, including a placebo-controlled phase 2 study being conducted through the Minneapolis VA Health Care System evaluating the combination of ketamine with prolonged exposure (PE) therapy.
+19

 Overall, while more clinical studies are available to study the potential therapeutic effects of cannabis and psychedelics for the treatment of PTSD, there remains a wide array of experimental research that needs to be addressed to outweigh the benefits vs. the short and long-term risks.